fargenfo/linkseq/README.md

 Our particular sequencing experiment uses the Agilent SureSelect Human All Exon V6 UTR kit to capture the exome.
 The folder `reference/sureselect_human_all_exon_v6_utr_grch38` contains an **example BED file**, and a `README` that explains where this file comes from.
 If `LinkSeq` is unwilling to accept your BED file, this example may help debug the problem.

+### SnpEff data

+Use the `reference/snpeff_data.sh` script to download SnpEff database for `hg38`.
+In `LinkSeq`, the path to this database is used together with the `dataDir` argument in SnpEff.

+The handle of this database can also be found by running `snpEff databases | grep hg38`.

+This is particularly useful when running the pipeline in the Docker container, as it saves a lot of time.
+If we do not supply `-dataDir` in SnpEff, it will download the database every time it is run.
+This download may even sporadically fail, crashing the whole pipeline.